microsoft/mu/docs/CodeDevelopment/overview.md

 ## Tests

 One area of focus for Project Mu is on testing.
 Firmware testing has traditionally been hard and very manual.
-With Project Mu and our recent contributions to Tianocore we now have a unit test framework available to developers.
-Host based tests written in this framework will be automatically be run during CI passes and are required for new contributions.
+With Project Mu and our recent contributions to Tianocore, we now have a unit test framework available to developers.
+Host based tests written in this framework will be automatically run during CI passes and are required for new contributions.
 Check out the [testing](test.md) page for more details.